Scholars Showcase

 The Three-Minute Thesis (3MT) competition is a mainstay for many international and national graduate programs.
 The competition showcases public speaking and presentation skills as well as a graduate student’s ability to communicate research in a condensed time frame to a non-specialist audience.
 With only 180 seconds (three minutes), a single slide and no additional props or media, the competition will showcase some of the best and brightest graduate research projects at EKU.
 The 3MT@EKU is a collaborative effort between the EKU Graduate School, the EKU Graduate and Online Council, and the Noel Studio for Academic Creativity.

-• Wednesday, March 18, 2026 – Deadline to register for competition
+• Friday, March 20, 2026 – Deadline to Register for the Competition

-• Thursday, April 2, 2026 – Deadline for video submissions
+• Thursday, April 2, 2026 – Deadline for Video Submissions

-• Friday, April 3 – Thursday, April 9, 2026 – Video judging
+• Friday April 3 – Thursday April 9, 2026 – Video Judging

-• Friday, April 10, 2026 – Email notification to finalists
+• Friday, April 10, 2026 – Email Notification of Finalists

-• 11 a.m., Tuesday, April 15, 2026 – Online awards ceremony
+• Wednesday, April 15, 2026 11:00am – Online Awards Ceremony

 The 3MT@EKU represents an exciting opportunity for graduate students and faculty.
 This is an excellent event to showcase on resumes and job applications.
 This event easily fits into Extra-Curricular or Professional Skills and highlights several skill sets of the student: